sergiocarlosmorales/ChillGeneticAlgorithm/README.md

 Just plug-in your domain-specific logic and let this do the heavy lifting for you!!!
 ## INSTALLATION
-You can either clone the repository, or include it in your project via composer:
+You can either clone the repository in your project, or include it via composer:

 ```
     "require": {